Confidentiality & Conflict of Interest Policy

 The Organisation holds personal data about its clients which will only be used for the purposes for which it was gathered and will never be disclosed to anyone outside of the organisation without prior permission from the relevant party unless we are obliged to do so by a Court order.

 All personal data will be dealt with sensitively and in the strictest confidence internally and externally.
-All EYE-LAW CHAMBERS experts are registered medical practitioners and are governed by the General Medical Council and the mandates of Good Medical Practice (2013) and particularly Domain 4 paragraphs 55-80.
+All EYE LAW CHAMBERS medical experts are registered medical practitioners and are governed by the General Medical Council and the mandates of Good Medical Practice (2013) and particularly Domain 4 paragraphs 55 80.

-- All personal paper-based and electronic data must be stored in accordance with the Data Protection Act 1998 (this policy is currently being reviewed to comply with GDPR; the renewed version will be available on 25th of May 2018) and must be secured against unauthorised access, accidental disclosure, loss or destruction.
+- All personal paper-based and electronic data must be stored in accordance with the Data Protection Act 1998 and GDPR, and must be secured against unauthorised access, accidental disclosure, loss or destruction.
 We will securely destroy paper records when no longer required, or can be returned to instructing parties on request (at cost).

 - All personal paper-based and electronic data must only be accessible to those individuals authorised to have access.